henri-tremblay/git_template/README.md

 # Install templates

+1. Add a `mail.txt` containing your email on one line in `template/hooks`
-To set as default template: `install.sh`
+2. To set as default template: `install.sh`

 # Tools